 Compressed air cost $0.30 per 1000 standard cubic feet per minute (scfm) including investment and maintenance costs.
 Wouldn’t it be good if it was simple as that?
 Unfortunately, it is not.
-A shoelace does not have to be a specific length to be called a shoelace and compressed air does not cost the same amount of money for all companies.

-Companies often have knowledge about how much they pay for water and electricity.
+Most manufacturing companies use compressed air in their production, to blow with either air nozzles or air blow guns.
 But few know how much they pay for compressed air.
 Some might not even consider that compressed air cost money since the company produces the compressed air with its own compressor.
 But it is not strange that few people know what compressed air costs, because there is no simple answer.